SMSC

 Social

-Social development is shown by their:
+Social development is evident in pupil’s:

-- Use of a range of social skills in different contexts, including working and socialising with pupils from different religious, ethnic and socio-economic backgrounds
+• Use of a range of social skills in different contexts, including working and socialising with pupils from different religious, ethnic and socio-economic backgrounds

-- Willingness to participate in a variety of social settings, cooperating well with others and being able to resolve conflicts effectively
+• Willingness to participate in a variety of social settings, cooperating well with others and being able to resolve conflicts effectively

-- Interest in, and understanding of, the way communities and societies function at a variety of levels.
+• Interest in, and understanding of, the way communities and societies function at a variety of levels.

 Sharing Experiences